Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Results

 \subsection{Simulation results for radio SLAM}

 To study the properties of \cref{alg:mcmc}, we first simulate RSSI measurements and consider planar localization to estimate a time-varying position $p_t \in \mathbb{R}^2$ and a heading angle $q_t^\text{nb} \in \mathbb{R}$.
 We model the measurements according to the model \cref{eq:measModel-radio} and the GP approximation \cref{eq:measModel-radio-rr}, with a measurement noise covariance of $\sigma_\text{r}^2 = 0.01$.
 We define the GP prior through a squared exponential covariance function given by~\cref{eq:gp-se} that encodes a smoothness assumption on the model function.
 We use $128$ basis functions, and fix the model hyperparameters to $\sigma_\text{f}^2 = 2$ (magnitude) and $\ell = 0.25$ (lengthscale).
-We assume that odometry measurements $\Delta p_t, \Delta q_t$ are available to provide information about the change in position and heading at each time instance $t$, respectively, and model the discrete-time dynamics according to
+Furthermore, we use a square domain to ensure that the eigenfunctions for the GP approximation, see \cref{sec:background-gp}, can be computed in closed-form \citep{Solin+Sarkka:2020}.
+To avoid boundary effects, we ensure that all ground-truth positions are at least two lengthscales from the boundary of the domain.